Welcome to The University Corporation (TUC)!

 Any unpaid or paid portions of this leave policy shall be added together and will not extend the 12-week total leave period limitation allowed under the family and medical leave policy.

-Employees who need to take family care or medical leave should contact the Human Resources Department as soon as they learn of the need for leave, even when they do not know the precise dates that leave will begin.
-If leave is foreseeable, at least 30 days' notice is required.
+Employees who need to take family care or medical leave should contact the TUC Human Resources Department as soon as they learn of the need for leave, even when they do not know the precise dates that leave will begin.
+If leave is foreseeable, at least 30 days’ notice is required.
 For events that are not foreseeable 30 days in advance, but are not emergencies, the employee must give notice within two working days of learning of the need for the leave.
-If TUC determines that the notice was inadequate and that the employee knew of the need for leave in advance of the request, TUC may require the employee to delay his or her leave.
-If circumstances of the leave change and the employee is able to return to work earlier than indicated, the employee is required to notify the Human Resources Department at least two working days prior to the date he/she intends to return to work.
-Similarly, if an employee learns he/she will be unable to return to work on the date previously indicated, the employee is responsible for applying for an extension and furnishing a medical recertification for an extension prior to the date that the leave expires.
+If TUC determines that the notice was inadequate and that the employee knew of the need for leave in advance of the request, TUC may require the employee to delay their leave.
+If circumstances of the leave change and the employee is able to return to work earlier than indicated, the employee is required to notify the TUC Human Resources Department at least two working days prior to the date they intend to return to work.
+Similarly, if an employee learns they will be unable to return to work on the date previously indicated, the employee is responsible for applying for an extension and furnishing a medical recertification for an extension prior to the date that the leave expires.

 In cases of a leave for the serious condition of an employee, TUC may require the medical opinion of a second health care provider at its own expense, chosen by TUC to substantiate a medical certification.
 If the second opinion is different from the first, TUC may require the opinion of a third health care provider (also at its own expense) jointly approved by both TUC and the employee.
 The opinion of the third health care provider will be binding on both TUC and the employee.